shashank1shukla/App42-To-do-List/README.md

 __Initialize App42 :__

-Edit index.html file and put your APIKey and SecretKey overhear.
+Edit index.html file and put your APIKey and SecretKey overhere.

 ```
 App42.initialize("Your APIKey","Your SecretKey");